 Haddenham Heritage Fusion was a very special project funded by the Heritage Lottery Fund Your Heritage programme from 2013-2014.
 The grant enabled us to fund a Community Learning Officer to get the local community involved with Haddenham Croft Cottage.

 During the project

 - 70 volunteers learnt historic building techniques and our 2014 visitors helped build a traditional wychert wall.

 - 7 community groups from all nationalities joined in the project, sharing their own skills in return.

-- 2 historically inspired handcrafted quilts involving no less than 13 quilting groups.
+- 2 historically inspired handcrafted quilts were made involving no less than 13 quilting groups!

 - 2 celebrations with over 120 community members including the original cottage owners.

-- 2 Bay City roller posters, 1 historic smelling washing line, 1 historic settle, 2 antique pillow cases were just a few of the artifacts donated and acquired by the local community.
+- 2 Bay City roller posters, 1 historic smelling washing line, 1 historic settle, 2 antique pillow cases were just a few of the artefacts donated and acquired by the local community.

 Haddenham Cottage Image Gallery